swangjang/Pixel-Redbull-Carrier-Patch/README.md

-A Magisk module to enable 5G for Unlisted Countries, VoLTE switches in the settings, add support for Chinese and Korean SIM Cards for Pixel 4a (5G) and Pixel 5.
+A Magisk module to enable VoLTE switches in the settings, add support for Chinese and Korean SIM Cards for Pixel 4a (5G) and Pixel 5.
 This is a module made in theory.
 I don't know if it will work in China or Korea.
 Please test and report to @swangjang at XDA
 This is a systemless install so you can revert back by uninstalling the module.
 ----------------------------------------------------------
 This module does 4 things:

-1. Replace Common/Wildcard mbn with an existing "google certified" carrier (i.e. AU Vodafone mbn) What is Wildcard? watch -> https://www.youtube.com/watch?v=xZq_gt15FdY

 1. Add Chinese and Korean Carrier mbn files to the device